hzoo/hopeinsource.com/src/pages/membership.md

 Nadia:              34:29          Yeah.

 Nadia:              34:31          Thanks for listening.
-If you'd like to continue the conversation, you can find us on Twitter [@left-pad] or [@nayafia], or on our website, hopeinsource.com.
+If you'd like to continue the conversation, you can find us on Twitter [@left_pad] or [@nayafia], or on our website, hopeinsource.com.